zamazan4ik/awesome-pgo/article/article.md

 From the tooling perspective, we have a big room for improvements.
 And here I am not even talking about build systems/package managers integrations.
 There are much more ways to integrate PGO into the daily life:

 * I created an [issue](https://github.com/compiler-explorer/compiler-explorer/issues/5414) about integrating PGO to [Godbolt](https://godbolt.org/) platform.
 Godbolt is a great place to play with different compilers, compiler flags to measure their influence on the compiled programs.
 I think it would be great to have a possibility to show differences betwenn PGOed and non-PGOed code on some toy examples directly on Godbolt.
 Right now it's not possible to do since PGO requires to store somehow the gathered profiles from the instrumentation phase but Godbolt is stateless (from this perspective).
 Hopefully, someone would be interested enough to implement it.
 * It seems to be an interesting idea to implement some kind PGO profiles integration into IDE.
 Let's say you open your favorite IDE/text editor, open some source code and right here you can see hot and cold paths in your code.
-And this information is not just your mental predicion (like "exception path highly-likely is a cold path") but based on the actual PGO profiles.
+And this information is not just your mental prediction (like "exception path highly-likely is a cold path") but based on the actual PGO profiles.
 How can you use this information?
 Well, e.g. for load balancing your efforts regarding optimizations across your program - take care at first about the hot paths in your application.
 If there is a [request](https://youtrack.jetbrains.com/issue/IDEA-332604/Support-voice-messages-code-comments) voice message in code comments support (and someone even [implemented](https://github.com/polina4096/voices) it!) - why not to have a PGO support? :)

 ### Write PGO/PLO profiles gathering ecosystem